leanswift/leanswift.github.io/Leanswift Sxe and CSD/Pages/eConnect for SX.e 20.3.0-Community Edition-Release Notes.md

 - Category synchronization is now supported for product

-- Provided support to upgraded version of Stock APIs
+- Provided support to an upgraded version of Stock APIs

 - Authentication details will now be auto-populated in the Authentication section after uploading an ionapi file